bjornpagen/bjornpagen.com/desktop-linux-is-insecure/en_US.md

 Here, we find every other desktop Linux distribution.
 Debian, Fedora, Ubuntu, Arch, Gentoo, have *zero* meaningful system level sandboxing.

-Generally what happens here, is that distros don't implement any sandboxing at all.
+Generally what happens here, is that distros don't implement any sandboxing.
 They leave it up to the user to configure and put security policies in place, so by default, if you install `chromium`, you are getting *zero* additional sandboxing beyond the default Chromium settings.
 Contrary to ChromeOS,